thegetty/quire/packages/11ty/_plugins/figures/README.md

 - `isSequence`: the figure has a sequence.

 - `mediaType`: asset media type -- figures without a user-supplied `media_type` emit "image".

+### Processing Figures

+The plugin iterates entries in `figures_list` of `figures.yaml`.
+It uses `FigureFactory` to create a `FigureMedia` object from user-supplied YAML data and metadata from the figure's asset file(s).

+The Factory object uses direct injection to manage the image transformation functions via an `ImageProcessor` instance the provides scaled derivative transforms and image tiling.
+The data model for IIIF Presentation manifests are managed via `Manifest`, `Annotation`, and `Sequence` models.

+For each image in the publication, the plugin creates a full image, a thumbnail image, a static image on-page usage, and a print-sized image.
+For figures that use `zoom: true` the plugin creates image tiles stored for retrieval via IIIF image service.

 ### Image Tiling